-I’ve been living in Dublin for the last 6 years now.
-While I was discovering the city I was trying to find the authentic side of it instead of a pompous, touristic version.
-Dublin has an unforgettable atmosphere and history, and so many incredible corners to explore.
-These best places to visit in Dublin will give you a taste of different flavours of the city – literally and figuratively.
+I’ve been living in Dublin for the last 7 years now.
+Over this time I discovered the authentic side of it, along with a pompous, touristic version.
+This 1000 years old city has an unforgettable atmosphere, arhitecture and historic sites.
+These best places to visit in Dublin will lead you through different flavours of the city – literally and figuratively.

 Cool things to do in Dublin:

-- Go for a unique experience and take your time exploring the city.
-Have a pint in a local bar and talk to your bar mate.
+- Take a random walk exploring the city.
+Have a pint in a local bar and talk to your bar mate. 😉

 - Go to a bar for a local team match!
 That is a bombshell – Irish people are mad for sport!